Sexual violence in the Russian invasion of Ukraine: Communications intercepts

 Security services of Ukraine released an intercepted phone call from a Russian soldier stating, "Locals hate us all here.
 Ours [Russian soldiers] rape local women".
 The Toronto Sun reported 14 April 2022 on an intercepted phone call where "A Russian wife laid down two ground rules after giving her soldier husband permission to rape women during the invasion of Ukraine"; "Rape them, yeah, ...
-Don’t tell me anything, understand?
-Yeah, I allow you — just use protection."
+Don't tell me anything, understand?
+Yeah, I allow you—just use protection."
+Ukrainian authorities issued an arrest warrant for the woman in the call, Olga Bykovskaya, on charges of violating the Geneva Conventions.

 Sexual violence during refugee crisis

 There have been at least two separate cases of women and children refugees who were allegedly taken advantage of while they were fleeing the violence in Ukraine.
 A man was arrested in Poland in mid-March for the alleged rape of a 19-year-old refugee who reportedly had sought shelter and aid from the man and two men reportedly assaulted a Ukrainian teenage refugee who was staying in German accommodations for refugees.
 Prior to the launch of the United Kingdom Government's housing scheme for refugees, one woman reported a man who attempted to have her stay with him and promised free accommodation, food, expenses and a monthly allowance in return for sex.
 The woman reportedly tried to rebuff the man, who only stopped after she informed him she was traveling with her mother.